pbadillatorrealba/pbadillatorrealba/Readme.md

 - 💙 My main interests are Machine Learning, Natural Language Processing, MLOps and ML-based Software Development.
 I also really enjoy teaching!
 - 🏫 I hold a master's degree in computer science from the [University of Chile ](https://www.dcc.uchile.cl/).
-- 👷 I have worked as a front-end developer as well as a data scientist before.
+- 👷 I have worked as a front-end developer (at [Kwiyx](https://github.com/Kwiyx)) as well as a data scientist before.
 - 🌟 I'm the main maintainer of [WEFE: The Word Embeddings Fairness Evaluation Framework](https://wefe.readthedocs.io/en/latest/), an open source library for measuring and mitigating bias in word embedding models.
 - 📹 I have been a part-time lecturer at the University of Chile.
 Check out the videos at the following [youtube list](https://www.youtube.com/playlist?list=PLIaUi-1jO5b4PztTeatJFQO1QeQwGo3FS) and the course material [here](https://github.com/pbadillatorrealba/MDS7202).
 - 🥕 I really enjoy cooking and outdoor sports such as cycling or hiking.